Transitioning From Bottles To Sippy Cups: Step-by-Step Guide

 - For older babies and toddlers, switch to offering water in a bottle and milk in a cup.
 Since the milk is more attractive, they’ll have added incentive to choose the cup.

 - Be prepared for some mess at first.
 At the start, some spouts may be too difficult for your baby to suck from.
 Offering an open cup with only a teaspoon of liquid at a time will help your baby get the hang of it with only a little mess.
+Recognize that kids are learning about cause and effect, and this may involve some dumping out of the cup.

 - It’s ok if your baby doesn’t want to drink from the cup right away.
 Just keep offering it, and demonstrate to baby how to use it.